Auction your modern enthusiast car — anything cool and exciting from the 1980s to the 2020s.

 Once you’ve provided us with all of the necessary information and photos, we’ll create a draft of your listing for you to approve.
 Once you’ve reviewed and approved it, we’ll work with you to schedule your auction, and it will go live shortly thereafter!

-Once your auction ends, you’ll be given the buyer’s contact information and vice-versa, in order to finalize the details and logistics of the transaction.
+After the auction closes, we’ll provide you with a step-by-step checklist to complete your sale.
+You’ll also receive the buyer’s contact information (and visa-versa) in order to finalize the details and logistics of the transaction.
 Learn more about Finalizing the Sale.

 If your auction had a reserve and it was not met, we’ll reach out to you and the highest bidder to see if we can help make a deal!

-Once a car is sold on Cars & Bids, we connect the buyer and seller so they can complete the vehicle sale directly.
-Here are our recommendations and tips for ensuring a successful post-auction transaction – and remember, we’re here to help!
+Once a car is sold on Cars & Bids, we connect the buyer and seller so they can complete the vehicle sale directly – and provide them with a custom checklist to ensure a smooth transaction.
+Here are our recommendations and tips for a successful post-auction sale – and remember, we’re here to help!

 Email the Cars & Bids team a photo of the handoff to share your success story – we’d love to hear about it!